gbroxey/blog/problems.md

 I've gathered some problems I haven't been able to completely resolve.

 If you decide to try these, or if you find that they've been solved in literature somewhere, I'd be interested to hear about them.
-I'll include a bried summary of progress.
+I'll include a brief summary of progress.

 ---